MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-first-computer.md

     -   Start Dynamics GP Utilities.

     -   Follow the instructions in the Dynamics GP Utilities windows to upgrade tables on your server, upgrade your companies, and upgrade modified forms and reports.
-See Chapter 6, “Company data conversion,” for more information.
+See [Company data conversion](company-data-conversion.md) for more information.

     -   After using Dynamics GP Utilities, you can install additional component applications on the server computer.
-See [Creating an Installation package](creating-an-installation-package.md) or [Installing an additional component](installing-additional-components.md) for more information.
+See [Creating an Installation package](installation-package.md) or [Installing an additional component](additional-features-and-components-upgrade.md) for more information.